 If you need to add information (more photos, landlord consent etc) or amend any details on a Perfect Match form you have already submitted, please use the link below.
-It is important that you use the same name and contact information as your original form, so that we can match with your existing application on our system.
+It is important that you use the same name and contact information as your original form, so that we can add to your existing application on our system.

-We often receive a huge number of applications for the same pet and therefore need to short-list the homes offered.
-It is not always possible to contact everyone, so if you haven’t heard back within 5 working days this means that we have been unable to progress your application.
+We often receive a large number of applications for the same pet and therefore need to short-list the homes offered.
+It is not always possible to contact everyone who has applied, so if you haven’t heard back within 7 working days this means that we have been unable to progress your application at this time.